 The Challenge

 You need people to move freight, and right now, the logistics industry is facing a persistent shortage of skilled labor.
 From drivers and warehouse teams to dispatchers and planners, talent gaps are stretching thin the people who keep things moving.
+The driver plays a critical role in pickup and delivery procedures, where their patience during inspections, wait times, and cooperation with shippers is essential for successful shipments.

 And when teams are stretched, delays, mistakes, and burnout follow, which directly impact customer satisfaction.